damianhakert/damianhakert.github.io/source/_posts/2015-11-22-gitlab-8-2-released.markdown

 ![Search through commits with GitLab 8.2](/images/8_2/commit_search.jpg)

+## CI Runner improvements

+With the release of GitLab 8.2, we're also releasing the new Runner, version 0.7.

+The biggest improvement in GitLab Runner 0.7.0 is that the Docker executor now separate containers uses for: git clone, running builds (as specified in .gitlab-ci.yml) and a separate container for uploading artifacts.
+This means you can use images without git installed (alimitation of previous releases).

+Runners now also come with built-in support for TLS self-signed certificates.

 ## CI & Shared Runners now on by default

 We want everyone to be able to use CI with zero effort or configuration.